 - Health professionals' names and numbers.

 - Medicines, herbal supplements, and vitamins.
-For each, include the dosage, who prescribed it and why, and any side effects you have had.
-Use this form.
+For each, include the dosage, who prescribed it and why, and any side effects you've had.

 - Exam and test results.